tejchu/fintech-registration-app/README.md

 # Fintech Registration App

-A responsive web app with registration form.
+Fully responsive and functional web registration application.
+It stores the data inputed by each user into Fiebase Firestore and the PDf files into Firebase Storage.
+It is hosted with Firebase hosting.

 ### Technologies Used:
 - Dependencies: